Epson Home Cinema 2350 Projector Review

 Epson Home Cinema 3800

 The Epson Home Cinema 3800 is noticeably better than the Epson Home Cinema 2350.
 The 3800 has far deeper blacks, with better contrast and accuracy than the 2350.
-The 2350 does have a slightly wider color gamut, but it doesn't have the necessary punch to make them look very vibrant.
+The 2350 has a slightly wider color gamut, but it doesn't have the punch to make them look very vibrant.
 Still, the 3800 doesn't come with a smart OS and is rather barebones when it comes to features, while the 2350 comes with an Android TV dongle.

 Epson Home Cinema 1080